gkmit-dikshant/colearn-docs/docs/tech_stack.md

   - **Docker**: A platform for developing, shipping, and running applications in containers, ensuring consistency across different environments.

 ### Testing
-  - **SuperTest**: A library for testing Node.js HTTP servers, allowing for easy integration and end-to-end testing.
+  = - **vitest**: A unit test framework powered by Vite, designed for frontend testing.
   - **Jest**: A delightful JavaScript testing framework with a focus on simplicity and support for large web applications.